-If you are a veteran who has a VA disability rating and an employment handicap, you may be entitled to vocational rehabilitation & employment services under Chapter 31 of the GI Bill.
+If you are a veteran who has a VA disability rating and an employment handicap, you may be entitled to Veterans Readiness and Employment (previously known as Vocational Rehabilitation and Employment) services under Chapter 31 of the GI Bill (VR&E).
 These services include - but are not limited to - counseling, training, education and job placement assistance.

-The following services may be provided through the VR&E program:
+You may be eligible for many services through the VR&E program:

 - Comprehensive rehabilitation evaluation to determine abilities, skills, interests, and needs.